OK, so maybe this recipe is new. Like really new. Pinterest new. But the idea is straight out of the 50’s. Trust me.

 Well, the first thing I did was laugh at the suggested 12-14 servings it is supposed to make.
 Try 8.
 We go big over here.

 1. I didn’t use Philadelphia Cream Cheese.
 I know.
 I used rBst free trader Joes Cream Cheese.
 It tasted the same.
 Really.
 I also DID use sweetened, condensed milk.
 Organic, as always.
-Lando deserves a rich, dairy-filled dessert once of twice a year.
+The Dude deserves a rich, dairy-filled dessert once of twice a year.

 *Helpful Hint From Heloise: Beat this cheesecake like you have never beat anything before.
 Scrape down the sides of the bowl often.
 Then beat is some more.
 The pudding mix tends to stick to the sides/bottom of the bowl.
 Scrape then beat.
 Really.
 Over and over.
 And if you are used to using a water-bath for cheesecakes, you won’t need one here.
 Honest.